-Some commonly used cryptographic APIs allow for certain key manipulation operations that, for security reasons, are not permitted by this module.
-In order to block these operations, there are several fixed settings that do not have corresponding capability set elements.
-The elements of the cryptographic module's behaviour that are truly fixed and, therefore, not subject to configuration either at manufacturing time or by the SO are the following:
+There are also several fixed settings that do not have corresponding capability set elements.
+These are elements of the cryptographic module's behaviour that are truly fixed and, therefore, are not subject to configuration by the SO.
+The specific settings are the following: